Mariners again prevail in 1-run game, beating Rangers 2-1

 Rangers: SS Elvis Andrus and 3B Adrian Beltre (hamstring) took ground balls before the game.
 It was the first time Andrus had done any field work since suffering a right elbow fracture in early April.

 Mariners: SS Jean Segura was originally in the lineup, but was scratched.
-Segura was inadvertently kicked in the head during Saturday night’s game and missed Sunday’s game. … The Mariners expect Dee Gordon will be able to return to the lineup Thursday barring any setbacks in his recovery from a toe injury.
+Segura was inadvertently kicked in the head during Saturday night’s game and missed Sunday’s game.
+Servais said Segura should return on Tuesday. … The Mariners expect Dee Gordon will be able to return to the lineup Thursday barring any setbacks in his recovery from a toe injury.

 UP NEXT